Shelburne Police Blotter: April 30 - May 5

 April 30 at 3:11 p.m., several people called about a man and woman arguing on Irish Hill Road.
 The woman was injured.
 The man left before police arrived, but he has been identified.

-May 1 at 1107 p.m., Shelburne Rescue took a man police said was confused and agitated from the Northstar Motel to the hospital to be evaluated.

 May 2 at 8:17 a.m., an altercation at Harbor Place led to one man being arrested and two being charged with disorderly conduct.
-Timothy D. Curavoo, 28, who police said is unhoused, was charged with aggravated assault with a weapon, reckless endangerment and burglary.
+Timothy D. Curavoo, 28, who police said was without a home, was charged with aggravated assault with a weapon, reckless endangerment and burglary.
 He was taken to Northwest Correctional Facility in St. Albans.
 Dujuan Williams, 26, a guest at Harbor Place, and Dustin Blake, 30, of Essex, were both charged with disorderly conduct.
 Williams and Blake suffered non-life-threatening injuries but declined medical help.

 May 3 at 8:43 a.m., a person on Bacon Drive reported someone used their personal information to open a fraudulent bank account.
 Investigation continues.